HerrViseron/foundryvtt-char-pdf-export/README.md

-# foundryvtt-char-pdf-export
+# Character Sheet PDF export
-A FoundryVTT Module to provide PDF Char Sheet export functionality
+A FoundryVTT Module to provide the functionality to export Character Data as PDF Char Sheets.